 Duration

-In only 2 years you can graduate with a Bachelor degree thanks to our accelerated full-time course.
+In just 2 years you can graduate with a Bachelor degree thanks to our accelerated full-time course.
 Part-time study is also available to domestic students.
 International students may choose to complete the course in 3 years [CRICOS 075772B] rather than the accelerated 2 year option.

 Students who have successfully completed 4 trimesters of the Bachelor programme may successfully graduate with an Associate Degree qualification.